Jake-Purton/webgpu_ray_trace/README.md

 - add metallic and glass etc materials
 - implement a movable camera
 - modularity of wgsl using string concatenation
-- add BVH for optimisation
+- BVH optimisation for collisions
+- denoising

 ## References